EMV: Everything You Need to Know

 How do EMV cards work?

-This contrasts with the older method of swiping a magnetic stripe through a payment terminal, which opened the card user to potential security risks.
+All current options contrast with the older method of swiping a magnetic stripe through a payment terminal, which opened the card user to potential security risks.

-Why is EMV more secure?
+Why is EMV technology more secure?

 When a transaction takes place using an EMV card, a transaction number is generated which is unique and cannot be replicated.
 Even if a hacker tried to steal information from a payment system, duplicating the information from an EMV card would be of no benefit - because customer data is encrypted and the transaction number isn’t reusable.